-- 3. Single and complete projects that will result in a permanent loss of greater than 1,000 linear feet of jurisdictional stream channel(s), except for those regulated activities identified in Part II.
-A. 2. a. and b. above. - 4.
-Single and complete projects that do not comply with all terms and conditions of

-PASPGP -7, including the terms and conditions specific to each listed category of activities (Part III).

-- 5. Activities located channelward of the ordinary high-water mark (OHWM) on non-tidal waters and the high tide line (HTL) on tidal waters on the following Pennsylvania waterbodies: - a.
-The Delaware River, downstream of the U.S. Route 202 Bridge at New Hope, Pennsylvania; and - b.
-The Schuylkill River, downstream of the Fairmount Dam in Philadelphia, Pennsylvania. - 6.
-Instances where the Regional Administrator of the U.S. Environmental Protection Agency (EPA) has notified the district engineer and the applicant in writing that they are exercising their authority under 404 (c) of the CWA to prohibit, deny, restrict, or withdraw the use of any defined area for specification as a disposal site for the discharge of dredged and/or fill material. - 7.
-Designated special case circumstances identified by the Regional Administrator of the EPA, as defined in the Memorandum of Agreement between the Department of the Army and the EPA concerning the determination and limits of geographic jurisdiction of the 404 program.
-Geographic areas established by the EPA would be advertised by the Corps public notice process as ineligible for federal authorization under the PASPGP-7. - 8.
-Activities that have been denied a Pennsylvania Department of Environmental Protection (PADEP) Chapter 105 Permit, a State Water Quality Certification (SWQC) as required by Section 401 of the CWA, or a Coastal Zone Management (CZM) Consistency Concurrence. - 9.
-Any activities that would divert more than 10,000 gallons per day of surface water or groundwater into or out of the Great Lakes Basin (Lake Erie watershed).
+- A. Activities NOT eligible for PASPGP-6.
+To receive federal authorization for these activities, a permit application must be submitted to the appropriate Corps District Office: - 1.
+Single and complete projects that will have more than minimal individual or cumulative adverse environmental impacts as determined by the Corps. - 2.
+Single and Complete Projects that will result in a total of more than 0.5 acre of permanent loss, both direct and indirect, to waters of the United States, including jurisdictional wetlands. - 3.
+Single and Complete Projects that will result in a permanent loss, both direct and indirect, of greater than 1,000 linear feet of jurisdictional stream channel(s). - 4.
+Single and Complete Projects that do not comply with all terms and conditions of the PASPGP-6, including the terms and conditions specific to each listed category of activities. - 5.
+Activities located channelward of the ordinary high-water mark (OHWM) on non-tidal waters and/or the mean high water line (MHWL) on tidal waters on the following Pennsylvania waterbodies: - a.
+The Delaware River, downstream of the U.S. Route 202 Bridge at New Hope, Pennsylvania; - b.
+The Schuylkill River, downstream of the Fairmount Dam in Philadelphia, Pennsylvania; - 6.
+Instances where the Regional Administrator of the U.S. Environmental Protection Agency (EPA) has notified the District Engineer and the applicant in writing that they are exercising their authority under 404 (c) of the CWA to prohibit, deny, restrict, or withdraw the use of any defined area for specification as a disposal site for the discharge of dredged and/or fill material. - 7.
+Designated Special Case circumstances identified by the Regional Administrator of the EPA, as defined in the Memorandum of Agreement between the Department of the Army and the EPA concerning the determination and limits of geographic jurisdiction of the 404 program.
+Geographic areas established by the EPA would be advertised by the Corps Public Notice as ineligible for federal authorization under the PASPGP-6. - 8.
+Activities that have been denied a Pennsylvania Department of Environmental Protection (PADEP) Chapter 105 Permit, a State Water Quality Certification as required by Section 401 of the CWA, or a Coastal Zone Management (CZM) Consistency Concurrence.

+9. Any activities that would divert more than 10,000 gallons per day of surface water or groundwater into or out of the Great Lakes Basin (Lake Erie Watershed).

-B. Activities Eligible for PASPGP-7:
+B. Activities Eligible for PASPGP-6: